Caring for Pepper Plants

 When the week of your average last frost rolls around, you may begin hardening off your pepper plants.
 Weather permitting that is!
 If there's not any expected adverse weather, gradually introduce your pepper plants outdoors.
 Start off by placing the plants outdoors for a short time during the day, then return indoors.
 Gradually increase the amount of time spent outdoors over the next 7-14 days.
 After a one to two week period, the pepper plants will be able to remain outdoors indefinitely.
 As far as continued plant care is concerned, covering the following tips will help ensure a bountiful harvest:

-- Fertilizing.
 Personally, I rely on the nutrients available in the soil for the first stage of the pepper's life, but once blooms appear, the story changes.
-At the first sign of blooms, a weekly fertilizing regimen may need be adopted.
+At the first sign of blooms, a weekly fertilizing regimen may need to be adopted.
 I feed an organic liquid nutrient at half strength weekly throughout the flowering season.
-The fertilizer of choice should preferably have more phosphorus and potassium than niitrogen, as this greatly enhances fruiting.
+The fertilizer of choice should preferably have more phosphorus and potassium than nitrogen, as this greatly enhances fruiting.

 What type of peppers do you plan to grow this season?